allan-tulane/sp23-recitation-01-luciafilippone/README.md

       θ(kn)
   + For binary search? **TODO: your answer goes here** θ(klog_2(n))
-  + For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting?**TODO: your answer goes here** It is more effiecient to first sort and then use binary search when k
+  + For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting?**TODO: your answer goes here** It is more effiecient to first sort and then use binary search when k is larger than (n^2)/(n-logn).